Financial Aid and Tuition Information

 Students denied eligibility for an indefinite period can regain it after successfully completing a rehabilitation program, passing two unannounced drug tests from such a program, or if a conviction is reversed, set aside, or removed from the student’s record so that fewer than two convictions for sale or three convictions for possession remain on the record.
 In such cases, the nature and dates of the remaining convictions will determine when the student regains eligibility.
 It is the student’s responsibility to certify that they have successfully completed the rehabilitation program; as with the conviction question on the FAFSA.

-All students who borrow Stafford Student Loans are required to complete Loan Entrance Counseling.
-This is a federal requirement, and students cannot receive any Stafford Loan funds until they have completed the counseling.
+All students who borrow Direct Student Loans are required to complete Loan Entrance Counseling.
+This is a federal requirement, and students cannot receive any Direct Loan funds until they have completed the counseling.

-All students who have borrowed Stafford Student Loans are required by the federal government to complete loan exit counseling upon graduation or upon dropping below half-time status.
-Exit counseling helps students plan for repayment of their Stafford Student Loans.
+All students who have borrowed Direct Student Loans are required by the federal government to complete loan exit counseling upon graduation or upon dropping below half-time status.
+Exit counseling helps students plan for repayment of their Direct Student Loans.
 The counseling informs student borrowers about loan repayment terms and options, loan consolidation, and ways to avoid loan default.

 Alternative loans are education loans that are available to students to assist them in their educational costs.

-The Thomas More College Office of Financial Aid maintains an historical/comprehensive list of private student loan lenders.
+The Thomas More University Office of Financial Aid maintains a historical/comprehensive list of private student loan lenders.
 The Office lists all lenders who agree to be included from which Thomas More students have borrowed in the previous three years.
-The Office maintains the lender list with Great Lakes' FastChoice.
+The Office maintains the lender list with Great Lakes’ FastChoice.

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s (ED’s) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, the Pell Grant program, and other Department of ED programs.
 You can find a detailed history of your federal student loans on this site.

-The United States Department of Education calculates each school's cohort default rate based on repayment of federal loans made to students for attendance at the school.
-Thomas More College's current Default Rate calculated for the 2014 cohort and published in September 2017 is 5.8%.
+The United States Department of Education calculates each school’s cohort default rate based on repayment of federal loans made to students for attendance at the school.
+Thomas More University’s current Default Rate calculated for the 2016 cohort and published in September 2019 is 8.4%.